Cath Shaw, Founder

 Our communities are in trouble

-Educators are experiencing more stress and less job satisfaction than ever before and School and Educational want engaged teams rather than high attrition rates which impacts all stakeholders, including families.
+Educators are experiencing more stress and less job satisfaction than ever before and School and Educational stakeholders want engaged teams rather than high attrition rates which impacts all stakeholders, including families.

 (1) Priming, an implicit memory effect where exposure to one stimulus influences a response to another stimulus.